Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Tampa Bay is 2-2 overall, and winless against the spread, in away games.
+- Tampa Bay is winless against the spread, and 2-2 overall, in away games.

-- In four road games this season, Tampa Bay has gone over the total twice.
+- This season, in four road games, Tampa Bay has gone over the total twice.

-- Buccaneers away games this season average 51.4 total points, 0.4 more than this matchup's over/under (51).
+- The average point total in Buccaneers away games this season is 51.4 points, 0.9 more than this outing's over/under (50.5).

 Powered by Data Skrive.